tfarnham/cursor-tracking/README.md

 # Cursor-Tracking Eyes
-Tracking of MBTA 1 Busses between MIT and Harvard
+Tracking of mouse cursor to update virtual eyes

 ![Screenshot of eyes looking down and right](demo.png)